-If you would like to ask a question at one of our committee meetings, or speak at a meeting with regard to a planning application, please find further information below.
+If you would like to ask a question or make a statement at one of our Committee meetings, or speak at a meeting with regard to a planning application, please find further information below.

+Do you want to ask a question of one of our Committees with regard to the services we provide?
 Is there something you wish to say about the way your local services are run?
-Do you want to ask a question of one of our committees with regard to the services we provide?
-Public questions can be made either in writing or verbally at every normal meeting of the following committees:
+Public questions and statements can be made at every ordinary meeting of the following Committees:

 - The Strategy and Resources Committee (Budget and policy framework, treasury management, the local economy)

-- The Community and Wellbeing Committee (Leisure and sport, housing, services for young people and the elderly, Epsom Playhouse, Bourne Hall, Ewell Court House)
+- The Community and Wellbeing Committee (Leisure and tourism, housing, services for the young, elderly and disabled, the voluntary sector, Council venues)

-- The Environment and Safe Communities Committee (Refuse collection, parking, highways (note: Surrey County Council is responsible for a large number of highways issues), parks and countryside, environmental health)
+- The Environment Committee (Refuse collection, climate change, parking, highways (note: Surrey County Council is responsible for a large number of highways issues), parks and countryside, environmental health)

 - The Licensing and Planning Policy Committee (Local plan documents, conservation area appraisals, the historic environment, licensing policy)